 How much Lamotrigine to take

-It may take a while to find the best dose of Lamotrigine for
+It may take a while to find the best dose of Lamotrigine for you.

-you.
 The dose you take will depend on:

-- your age

-- whether you are taking Lamotrigine with other
+- whether you are taking Lamotrigine with other - medicines whether you have problems with your kidneys or liver.

-- medicines - medicines

-whether you have problems with your kidneys or liver.
-Your doctor will start you on a low dose, and gradually increase the dose over a few weeks until you reach a dos that works for you (called the effective dose).
-Never take more Lamotrigine than your doctor tells you to.
+Your doctor will prescribe a low dose to start and Your doctor will prescribe a low duse to start a gradually increase the dose over a few weeks you reach a dose that works for you (called the effective dose).
+Never take more Lamotrigine t vour doctor tells you to.

-The recommended effective dose of Lamotrigine for adults and children aged over 12 years is between 100 mg and 400 mg each day.
+The recommended effective dose of Lamotrigine for adults and children aged over 13 years is between 100 mg and 400 mg each day.

-For children aged 2 to 12 years, the effective dose depends on their body weight - usually, it's between 1 m and 15 mg for each kilogram of the child's weight, up to a maximum of 400 mg daily.
+For children aged 2 to 12 years, the effective dose depends on their body weight - usually, it's between 1 mg and 15 mg for each kilogram of the child's weight, up to a maximum of 200 mg daily.

-Lamotrigine is not recommended for children aged under 2
+Lamotrigine is not recommended for children aged under 2 years.

-years.

-How to take your dose of Lamotrigine Dispersible Tablets Take your dose of Lamotrigine once or twice a day, as your doctor advises.
+How to take your dose of Lamotrigine Dispersible

+Take your dose of Lamotrigine once or twice a day, as your doctor advises.
 You can take it with or without food.
 Your doctor may also advise you to start or stop taking other medicines, depending on what condition you're being treated for and the way you respond to treatment.

-You can take Lamotrigine dispersible tablets by swallowing them whole with a little water, by chewing them, or by dissolving them in water.

-Always take the full dose that your doctor has prescribed.
+- Deiny ucan take Lamotrigine dispersible tablets by swallowing them whole with a little water, by chewing them, or by dissolving them in water.
+Always take the full dose that your doct has prescribed.
 Never take only part of a tablet.